 Sharing a sumptuous aesthetic with Baroque, Rococo, Romantic, and Impressionist masters, Toor playfully injects his own sense of fantasy and humor.
 “I’m interested in tropes and confusing them through costume or color,” says the artist, who finds inspiration in everything from the 16th-century Carracci brothers to works by Anthony van Dyck, Édouard Manet, and Hungarian-Indian painter Amrita Sher-Gil.
 “I see myself as a weird mixture of cultures, so I’m drawn to the accoutrement of clichés, their powerful impact on the way we look at charm, familiarity, otherness.”

-Back in his Brooklyn studio after months of lockdown at home, Toor is currently preparing works for his first show at his new gallery, Luhring Augustine, from January 14—30, 2021.
+Returning to Brooklyn studio after months of lockdown at home, Toor spent time preparing works for his first show at his new gallery, Luhring Augustine, which just opened on March 4, after being postponed from January .
 Titled, “The Pleasure Pavilion,” the unique group show at the gallery’s Brooklyn location is a succession of three-week-long installations by seven Luhring Augustine artists arranged in conversation with a 19th-century Indian pleasure pavilion.

 Employing an academic painting process, Toor begins each piece by priming the canvas, which he finds “deeply therapeutic, like doing the dishes,” before sanding the surface and brushing on a dark acrylic base color of raw umber or burnt sienna.
 “I usually work from dark to light, in a classic Renaissance technique,” he says.
 “I love painting faces the most, but they are also the most difficult part.
 The right face or person for me has to embody my favorite parts of art history and also destroy them somehow.”

 A version of this article first appeared in print in our 2020 Fall issue under the headline “Different Strokes.”